ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 MoveIt! requires a little  configuration before offering its capabilities to your robot.
 The configuration can easily be done with the MoveIt!
 Setup Assistant - a graphical tool that comes shipped with MoveIt! automatically.

 The following steps will lead you to a valid MoveIt!-configuration for the KUKA LBR.
-A PR2-specific tutorial can be found [here](http://moveit.ros.org/wiki/PR2/Setup_Assistant/Quick_Start "PR2-SetupAssistant")

 #### 2.1.
 Start

-To start the MoveIt-SetupAssistant GUI, run (stop any other ROS application with `Ctrl+C`):
+To start the MoveIt-SetupAssistant GUI, run:
 ```
 roslaunch moveit_setup_assistant setup_assistant.launch
 ```